thirza258/chattywhole/README.md

-# ChattyWhole - AI Functions Hub
+# Nevatal - AI Functions Hub

-ChattyWhole is a comprehensive AI application that combines multiple AI functionalities into a single, easy-to-use platform.
+Nevatal is a comprehensive AI application that combines multiple AI functionalities into a single, easy-to-use platform.
 The application consists of a frontend running on Vue.js and a Django backend that integrates various AI capabilities.

 ## Features